DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The legs of the dolly are thick and extendable.
 You can adjust the legs from 10.8 inches to 15.7 inches to accommodate different tripod sizes.

 As with most tripod dollies, the legs fold together, making it easier to store or transport the dolly.
-It also includes a large handle with a comfortable grip for carrying the dolly.
+It also includes a large handle and comfortable grip for carrying the dolly.
 With a total weight of just 4.36 pounds, you should have no problem transporting this dolly to your next shoot.

 The wheels are standard ball-bearing wheels with locking mechanisms.
 They should roll easily over most surfaces, including carpet, but may struggle in rocky terrain or grass.